 Michigan's Sales Tax By The Numbers:

-Michigan has a higher-than-average state sales tax rate, but the actual sales tax rates in most Michigan cities are lower than average when compared to states that allow localities to collect sales taxes (Michigan does not).
+Michigan has a higher-than-average state sales tax rate, but the actual sales tax rates in most Michigan cities are lower than average when local sales taxes from Michigan's 163 local tax jurisdictions are taken into account.